 The most important thing you can do during your follow-up is to learn more about customer pain points to inform your product roadmap.
 Involve your product team or your customer experience team!
 What would help them?

 If you analyze your customer feedback during different periods of time, say 12 and 3 months ago and link it to churn behavior, you’ll get an insight into any possible causes, as well as themes in their feedback indicative of churn.

 Have at least ten conversations with customers who have churned.
 You'll get a deeper understanding of why and how to make future customers stay.

 Put some dollar values against what those customers are spending to get an understanding of revenue at risk, and the value of investing into closing the loop and actions to retain future customers.

 Create and launch personalized responses based on themes and actions/offers tailored to retaining those customers.

 2. Implementing closing the loop workflows

-Finally, not everyone leaves a comment, but with the right tools, you can close the loop automatically for a good proportion of your customers without the noise and bias.
+Finally, not everyone leaves a comment.
+The right tools can still help you close the loop automatically for a good proportion of your customers without the noise and bias.

-In summary, closing the loop is a critical step in monetising your customer feedback strategy.
-It can help you not only retain customers who make it very clear that they are at danger of leaving, but also bring in new revenue by making it easy for happy customers to spend more and spread the word among their friends.
+In summary, closing the loop is a critical step in monetizing your customer feedback strategy.
+The right strategy will help you improve customer loyalty metrics.
+It will also help you bring in new revenue.
+Make sure to make it easy for happy customers to spend more and spread the word among their friends.